Sikhism in Japan: Pre-war period

 In July 1910, a pamphlet titled Japan-ki-Taraqqi ("Progress of Japan"), by Kesar Singh of Multan and published by the Mufid-i-Am Press, became known and it praised Japan's modernization and achievements, aspiring Indians to strive for the same for their nation.
 The author urges Sikhs to follow the influence of Japan in development, war and honour.

 Sikhs were present in Japan in the early 1920s and first began moving to the western region of Japan after the Great Kanto earthquake of 1923.
 The Sikhs who lived in Yokohama at the time had their property destroyed in the earthquake and moved to Kobe to start a new beginning.
 The population of Sikhs in the country was small at this time.

+There were some connections between the Japanese and Sikh pahelwan, with one Sikh wrestler named Ranjit Singh (pseudonym Bhu Pinder) recounting a visit to Japan in the mid-1930's, where he had two jiu-jitsu matches with Kimon Killa Kudo (one loss to him and one draw) in Tokyo.

 World War II

 Sikh soldiers encountered and fought against Imperial Japanese forces during the Second World War, with some of the Sikh soldiers being taken as POWs and executed by the Japanese, often carried out as a "target practice" exercise.
 Many Sikhs served in the Azad Hind army, working with the Japanese Empire to oust the British colonists from India.
 Giani Pritam Singh and Amar Singh, two Sikhs, worked with Iwaichi Fujiwara to set-up the anti-colonial Indian Nationalist Army (Azad Hind).

 Japanese soldiers shooting Sikh prisoners who are sitting blindfolded in a rough semi-circle about 20 yards away.